 Focus on the care requirements of the client

-Opportunity for sharing of skills and process improvements among all team members
+Opportunity for sharing of skills and discussion of process improvements

 Integration of information from several sources outside the care team such as family members or other provider organisations